Saiyid Nurul Hasan: Background and education

 Nurul Hasan was born in Lucknow, India.
 He belonged to a taluqdari (madad-i ma'ash) family of the United Provinces.
 He was the son of Saiyid Abdul Hasan and Nur Fatima Begum, and his name was devised by combining the names of his parents.
 His father was a district settlement officer and later president of the Court of Wards in the United Provinces.
 His maternal grandfather was Sir Syed Wazir Hasan, chief justice of the Court of Oudh and a well known president of the Muslim League, who had called for Hindu-Muslim unity in 1936.
 His maternal uncles were Syed Sajjad Zaheer, a barrister and an eminent Marxist thinker and Syed Ali Zaheer, a barrister who became the law minister of Uttar Pradesh and India's ambassador to Iran.

 Nurul Hasan attended the Sultan ul Madaris, Lucknow.
 Then he went to the La Martiniere Boys' College in Kolkata,.
 He completed his graduation from Muir Central College, Allahabad, where he was a student of Professor R.P.
 Tripathi.
 Later he went to New College, Oxford, where he completed an M.A. and D.Phil. in Indian history.
-In Oxford, he was president of the Oxford India Majlis.
+In Oxford, he was president of the Oxford Majlis.

 At a young age, Nurul Hasan was married to Nawabzadi Khurshid Laqa Begum Sahiba, eldest daughter of Nawab Raza Ali Khan of Rampur, in a match arranged by their families in the usual Indian way.
 At that time, Khurshid Laqa's father was the ruler of Rampur, a major, 15 Gun Salute Princely state located not far from Delhi, and surrounded by the United Provinces.
 The present Nawab, Kazim Ali Khan, is a nephew of Khurshid Laqa.
 Nurul Hasan and Khurshid Laqa had a harmonious marriage which lasted all their lives, and had two children, a son named Sayyid Sirajul Hasan, an eminent physicist who retired as director of the Indian Institute of Astrophysics, Bangalore, and a daughter, Sayyida Talat Fatima Hasan, who is a successful entrepreneur based in the USA.